SpeakUP Academy

 In a phrase

-• freshlyfreshly-hewnThe smell of freshly-hewn timber filled the new construction site in the early morning.
+• freshlyfreshly-hewnThe smell of freshly-hewn wood filled the workshop.

 Common mistakes